-20. The survey covers all urban and rural areas of the four provinces of Pakistan defined as such by 1998 Population Census, excluding Federally Administered Tribal Areas (FATA) and military restricted areas.
-The population of excluded areas constitutes about 2% of the total population.

-21. All sample enumeration blocks in urban areas and mouzas/dehs/villages in rural areas are enumerated.
-The number of sample households 36253(99.6% of the total sample) enumerated is less than the estimated sample size 36400 due to non-contact and refusal cases in urban and rural areas.
+- 20. The survey covers all urban and rural areas of the four provinces of Pakistan defined as such by 1998 Population Census, excluding Federally Administered Tribal Areas (FATA) and military restricted areas.
+The population of excluded areas constitutes about 2% of the total population. - 21.
+All sample enumeration blocks in urban areas and mouzas/dehs/villages in rural areas were enumerated except four sample areas (PSUs), due to law & order and flood situation.
+However, the number of sample households enumerated (36201) is nigh equivalent (99.5% of the total sample size) to the estimated sample size (36400).